FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Experiments

 We evaluate three computational regimes: \underline{forward pass} measures time to compute dual potentials and OT cost; \underline{forward + backward} reports end-to-end differentiation time for OT-based losses; and \underline{Hessian-vector product (HVP)} benchmarks second-order computation via our streaming operators.
 Full experimental details are in Appendix~\ref{app:syn-bench}.

 \textbf{Speed.} FlashSinkhorn is the fastest method in our GPU baselines (\Cref{tab:speedup}): it achieves $9$--$32\times$ speedup over KeOps on the forward pass (and up to $161\times$ end-to-end at $d{=}512$), and up to $5.1\times$ over OTT-JAX.
 Compared to tensorized baselines, FlashSinkhorn is $1.7$--$3.5\times$ faster on the settings shown in \Cref{tab:speedup}; across a broader sweep where tensorized fits in memory, the speedup can be larger (up to $12\times$ Appendix~\ref{app:FlashSinkhorn-vs-Geomloss}).
+At small $n$ (below ${\sim}2000$) or very high $d$ with $n$ fitting in memory, tensorized baselines can be competitive because the dense cost matrix is precomputed and cached; \Cref{tab:speedup-tensorized} reports the per-$d$ crossover.
 Tensorized variants become impractical once $n$ grows to tens of thousands due to $O(nm)$ materialization.
 These gains come from kernel-level specialization rather than algorithmic differences.
 FlashSinkhorn fuses each update into a small number of streaming kernels that compute pairwise costs on-the-fly and maintain online LSE statistics, reducing intermediate writes and kernel-launch overhead.

 On the backward pass, the gap widens at high $d$.
 While KeOps provides analytical gradients, realizing them entails additional all-pairs reductions and multiple kernel launches that re-evaluate the interaction kernel.
 In contrast, FlashSinkhorn reuses cached normalization statistics and fuses gradient accumulation into a small number of streamed passes, yielding $100$--$200\times$ speedups at $d\ge512$ when KeOps completes (\Cref{tab:backward-speedup-keops}).